Team-Het/cs326-final-het/docs/final.md

 ## Division of Labor
 ### Kelly Chung:
-Created website initial framework style for JS, HTML, and CSS Helped create UI/UX for website, design wireframe, and raw frames of web pages Architected and Implemented MongoDB Database and connect with Express Server Architected and Implemented Heroku environment for auto-deployment and securities Architected and Implemented Database Structure for user, item, and images Architected and Implemented CRUD for MongoDB on user, item, and images Architected and Implemented back-end routes for Restful API and CRUD for user, item, and images Architected and Implemented security structure, passport, local strategy Code Image upload and download functionality in both front and back-end Created MongoDB GridFs file database
+Architected and Implemented:
+-- MongoDB Database and connect with Express Server
+-- Heroku environment for auto-deployment and securities -- Database Structure for user, item, and images
+-- CRUD for MongoDB on user, item, and images
+-- Back-end routes for Restful API and CRUD for user, images, and helped with item -- Security structure, passport, local strategy
+-- MongoDB GridFs file database
+-- Image upload and download functionality in both front and back-end -- Website initial framework style for JS, HTML, and CSS -- Dynamic client site website based on MongoDB data for Post Page

+Created:
-Created client side RESTful API call and fetch for both sync and async calls Created dynamic client site website based on MongoDB data (i.e. post page) Created client side CRUD for index, login, create account, profile, post page, submit form, image, and helped fix bugs for post detail.
+-- Client side RESTful API call and fetch for both sync and async calls -- Client side CRUD for index, login, create account, profile, post page, submit form, image, and helped fix bugs for post detail.
-Created to-do list for the team and help manage project workflow Revised alignments on all pages of the website
-Used Bootstrap to create navbar, index, submit item, login, create account, and profile page.
-Cleaned up project code with ESLint and checked over every file for cleanup
+-- Helped revise placements and alignments on all pages of the website -- Navbar, Index, Login, Create Account, Profile Page's HTML, CSS, and JS for fucntionality and UI with Bootstrap -- Helped Restructure Submit Lost Item and Post Page page with HTML, CSS, and JS -- Helped design wireframe, raw frames of web pages, and the creation of the UI/UX for website -- To-do list for the team in Slack and help manage project workflow -- Cleaned up project code with ESLint and checked over every file for cleanup
 ### Yuqi Liu:
 Come up with the project idea and the initial design.
 Created and completed the HTML and CSS for Submit Lost Item Page, Submit Found Item Page, View Posts Page, View Details Page, and also lean_more.js & .html & .css.
 Imported map and accomplised the basic functinality.